-Jupiter has the second strongest magnetic field in the Solar system.
-It is fourteen times as strong as that of Earth, and its intensity varies from 10 to 14 gauss at the poles, to 4.2 gauss at the equator.
+Jupiter’s magnetic field is the second stronger in the Solar system.
+Compared to Earth’s, it is fourteen times as strong, and its intensity varies from 10 to 14 gauss at the poles, to 4.2 gauss at the equator.
 The origin of the magnetic field is due to swirling movements of conducting materials within the liquid metallic hydrogen core.

 In our Solar system, Saturn is the undisputed lord of the rings.
-Jupiter has a ring system too, but it was only discovered in 1979 when Voyager 1 flew by the gaseous giant.
-This faint ring system is composed of small dark particles, that are difficult to observe when they are backlitted by the Sun.
+Jupiter has rings too, but they were only discovered in 1979 when Voyager 1 flew by the gas giant.
+This faint ring system is composed of small dark particles, that are difficult to observe when they are back-litted by the Sun.
 Data from the Galileo spacecraft indicate that the ring system of Jupiter most likely formed by dust.
 The source of the dust comes from meteoroids that impact the innermost satellites of Jupiter.

-- Jupiter’s diameter is 11 times greater than Earth’s, but it is also ten times smaller than the Sun’s.
+- Jupiter’s radius is 11 times greater than Earth’s, but it is also ten times smaller than the Sun’s.

 - Jupiter is 2.5 times more massive than all planets of the Solar system combined.